Epoxy vs Polyaspartic Costs: Which Is More Affordable Long-Term?

 3. Brittleness and Cracking: Epoxy is very rigid.
 If you drop a wrench or heavy tool on it, it can easily chip or crack.
 These damages are critical because they create a path for moisture to seep beneath the surface, leading to widespread failure—a significant concern for garage floor coatings in humid climates.

-4. Extended Downtime: A typical epoxy installation requires three to five days of curing time before you can safely use your garage or space.
+4. Extended Downtime: A typical epoxy installation requires three to 5 days of curing before you can safely use your garage or space.
 That’s a significant amount of time for your home to be disrupted.

 Most epoxy floors last only 3 to 5 years.
 By the time you’ve paid to repair or fully replace them two or three times, you've spent significantly more than you would have on a single, permanent polyaspartic vs epoxy garage floor coating Installation.
 This is the core reason that polyaspartic is better than epoxy for long-term value.